coderkarma/hiking-tracker/README.md

 # Hiking Tracker.
  A Hiking Tracker is an app that is built with the idea to find a hiking trail based on location.
-It was inspired by those beautiful hiking trails and folks who loves to go hike most of their time.
+It was inspired by those beautiful hiking trails and folks who have a passion to hike.

 Wireframe and planing.
 ![](https://github.com/coderkarma/hiking-tracker/blob/master/Screen%20Shot%202019-04-11%20at%205.48.41%20PM.png)